codeforamerica/clientcomm-rails/deploy/terraform/README.md

 *Heroku*, *Twilio*, *AWS*, and *Mailgun* are critical services; ClientComm cannot run without them.
 *LastPass*, *Pingdom*, *Sentry*, *Skylight*, *Mixpanel*, and *Intercom* are useful tools for developing, maintaining, and supporting ClientComm, but are not necessary for it to run.
+That said, the application as written expects to have all the services above available, so eliminating any of them will require editing application code.

 The deploy process assumes that you have an *existing* [Heroku team](https://devcenter.heroku.com/articles/heroku-teams) and [Heroku pipeline](https://devcenter.heroku.com/articles/pipelines), as well as a